zachleigh/yarak/README.md

 ```

 ##### Model Relationships
-When making model instances that require model relationships to also be built, you have a few options.
+When making model instances that require model relationships to also be built, you have a couple options.

-You can manually create related models.
+First, you can manually create related models.
 In this example, we have Posts and Users which have a one-to-many relationship: a post can only belong to one user but a user can have many posts.
 The posts table contains a `users_id` column that references the `id` column on the users table.
+Posts table migration:
 ```php
 $connection->createTable(
     'posts',